William Welham Clarke was born in Salhouse, near Norwich, Norfolk on

 After the war Welham remained in England for some time, living in Merstham, Surrey, near his mother and sister.
 During this period he submitted a patent application for a method of constructing concrete buildings.
 The drawings for this are likely his own work, since he had earlier been employed as a draughtsman.

 On Welham was married in Manhattan, New York, to Lily Ellen Branner, the daughter of George Henry Branner and Sarah Kate Francis.
-Lily was also a first generation immigrant to the USA, having been born in East Ham.
-Family legend has it that he underwent an acrimonious divorce.
+Lily was also a first generation immigrant to the USA, but considerably younger, having been born in East Ham.
+Family legend has it that they underwent an acrimonious divorce.
 There is as yet no corroboration for this, other than her non-appearance as a legatee of Welham.

 In 1920 he attended the wedding of his youngest brother A. South Clarke at Westminster.